tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   *Second*, the "input related" instructions in a trace are not local, they instead spread out the long trace, that makes difficult to figure out how the input password is manipulated and checked; moreover the password checking algorithm is "mostly" constant time.

-  *Last but not least*, most instructions of the binary are encrypted, they are decrypted just before executing and are immediately re-encrypted later, so we cannot [unpack](https://www.cs.arizona.edu/people/debray/Publications/static-unpacking.pdf) it in the [classical sense](http://ftp.cs.wisc.edu/paradyn/papers/Roundy12Packers.pdf).
+  *Last but not least*, most instructions of the binary are encrypted, they are decrypted just before executing and are immediately re-encrypted later, so we cannot [unpack](https://www.cs.arizona.edu/people/debray/Publications/static-unpacking.pdf) it in the [classical sense](http://ftp.cs.wisc.edu/paradyn/papers/Roundy12Packers.pdf), even the [fixed-point semantics](https://www.cs.arizona.edu/people/debray/Publications/metamorphic.pdf) for [code-waves model](https://hal.inria.fr/hal-01257908/file/codisasm.pdf) does not work.
 Some authors classify such technique of code packing into [type VI](http://s3.eurecom.fr/docs/oakland15_packing.pdf), the most sophisticated class of binary code packers.

-  These properties make difficult for direct dynamic/concolic/static analysis.
+  These properties make difficult for direct dynamic/concolic/static analysis, this binary is a good counterexample which invalidates hypothesis in current automated code deobfuscation approaches.
 Low-hanging fruit approaches, e.g. black-box attack on counting number of executed instructions, seems not feasible: there is volume of more than 2.7 billion instructions must be passed before reaching the first "input sensitive" comparison

 ## Workaround